Having your oesophageal cancer operation

 After surgery to any part of the digestive system, the bowel often stops working for a while.
 You will not be able to eat or drink straight away and so you have fluids through a drip to keep you hydrated.
 You may be allowed to moisten your mouth with small sips of water.

 During your surgery, the surgeon may have put a feeding tube (jejunostomy) into part of your small bowel called the jejunum.
 If so, you may be fed through this tube from about 24 hours after your operation.
 In some cases, it might be necessary to give you nutrition directly into a vein.
 This is called parenteral nutrition.

 You may be able to start drinking small amounts of water about 48 hours or so after surgery.
 Because you have had surgery to your food pipe, you will need to start very gradually at first.
 You usually start off with sips of clear fluid.
-If you manage those, the amount you can have will slowly be increased.
+If you manage those, the amount you can have will slowly increase.
 Then you move on to other drinks such as milk, tea and soup.
 Once you are able to drink without feeling or being sick, your drip can come out.